Coxeter orbits and Brauer trees II: Introduction

 \section{Introduction}

 Let $\G$ be a quasi-simple algebraic group defined over an algebraic closure of a finite field of characteristic $p$.
-Let $F$ be the Frobenius endomorphism of $\G$ associated to a split rational $\mathbb{F}_q$-structure.
-The finite group $G = \G^F$ of fixed points under $F$ is called a (split) finite reductive group.
+Let $F$ be the Frobenius endomorphism of $\G$ associated with a rational $\mathbb{F}_q$-structure.
+The finite group $G = \G^F$ of fixed points under $F$ is called a finite reductive group.

 \sk